masasam/dotfiles/README.md

     make backup

-Since the arch linux package list that was installed at will be backed up to archlinux directry,
+Since the arch linux packages list that was installed at will be backed up to archlinux directry,

 you can recover the arch linux environment with.